UselessGuru/UG-Miner/README.md

 - Currency: List of included or excluded currencies per pool
 - PayoutThreshold[Currency]: pool will allow payout if this amount is reached

 See 'Data\PoolsConfig-Template.json' for all available pool configuration options and the basic file structure of 'Config\PoolsConfig.json'.

 **Usage**

 - Edit 'Config\PoolsConfig.json' (**careful with json formatting ;)**
 - Add an entry for the pool you want to customize
   The name must be the pool base name (omit *24hrs or *Plus), e.g ZergPool (even if you have configured ZergPoolPlus in the pool list)
+- Add the pool specific configuration items

 Note: The configuration editor in the Web GUI only updates generic pool settings.
 Pool specific settings override the generic settings.